wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

   - /about.html
 ---

 My name is Wonseok Choi (최원석, 崔元碩), a Post-Doc @ [The Purdue Blockchain Lab](https://www.cs.purdue.edu/blockchain/index.html) hosted by [Vassilis Zikas](https://www.cs.purdue.edu/homes/vzikas/).
-Expanding my research field, I am currently involved in multiple projects, focusing on two main areas: 1) provable security and 2) designing protocols for multi-party computation, blockchain, etc.
+I am currently involved in multiple projects, focusing on two main areas: 1) provable security and 2) designing protocols for multi-party computation, blockchain, etc.
 Previously, I was a postdoc at KIAS (Korea Institute for Advanced Study) for a short period, mentored by [Changmin Lee](https://scholar.google.com/citations?user=jTcNS8cAAAAJ&hl=en).

 I received my Ph.D. from KAIST (Korea Advanced Institute of Science and Technology), where I was fortunate to be advised by [Jooyoung Lee](https://sites.google.com/view/cryptlab/home).
 During my Ph.D., I focused on provable security in symmetric-key cryptography: improving security analyses of several symmetric-key algorithms and proposing new constructions such as pseudorandom functions, message authentication codes, and authenticated encryptions with associated data.